Pipedream with Dylan Pierce

 00:13:39 - Anthony Campolo

-People use integration that you feel like makes you really high leverage that you enjoy.
+Do you have an integration that you feel makes you really high leverage, that you enjoy?

 00:13:46 - Dylan Pierce

 I use Pipedream quite a bit.
-I love using it with like Slack.
-Especially like I've created an app called Dictionary which is like Pictionary but uses Dall E. So you get asked a prompt like please describe key value data store and you try to create the image in Dall E and it's a game, it'll share it within a Slack channel and whoever guesses it is the next person to go.
-I built that all in Pipedream and it really shines because you don't have to worry about the UI layer.
-Like for Discord and Slack they give you the tools to, to create a UI so you just worry about the back end.
-That's where Pipedream is really really nice.
-You don't have to worry about backend or frontend at all.
+I love using it with Slack.
+I've created an app called Dictionary, which is like Pictionary but uses DALL-E. So you get asked a prompt like, "Please describe key-value data store," and you try to create the image in DALL-E. It's a game.
+It'll share it within a Slack channel, and whoever guesses it is the next person to go.
+I built that all in Pipedream, and it really shines because you don't have to worry about the UI layer.
+For Discord and Slack, they give you the tools to create a UI, so you just worry about the back end.
+That's where Pipedream is really, really nice.
+You don't have to worry about the backend or frontend at all.
 Someone else is handling it for you.
 I'm just going to try this again.
-I'm not sure why
+I'm not sure why.

 00:14:40 - Anthony Campolo